fivetran/dbt_servicenow/models/docs.md

 The code or identifier associated with the cause of the issue or problem.
 {% enddocs %}

+{% docs problem_task_cause_code %}
+The code or identifier associated with the cause of the issue or problem.
+{% enddocs %}

 {% docs close_code %}
 The code or identifier associated with the closure or resolution of the issue.
+{% enddocs %}

+{% docs problem_task_close_code %}
+The code or identifier associated with the closure or resolution of the issue.
+{% enddocs %}

+{% docs change_task_close_code %}
+The code or identifier associated with the closure or resolution of the change task.
+{% enddocs %}

+{% docs change_close_code %}
+The code or identifier associated with the closure or resolution of the change.
 {% enddocs %}

 {% docs other_reason %}